 The L’Oreal USA For Women in Science fellowship program annually recognizes and rewards five U.S.-based women researchers for their outstanding contributions in science, technology, engineering and math fields.
 Recipients receive up to $60,000 each for their postdoctoral research.

 The NIH Fiscal Operations for fiscal year 2015 was signed by President Obama on December 16, 2014.
 The act provides NIH with $30.31 billion in new budget authority or equivalent (program level), an increase of approximately $240 million over the FY 2014 final budget allocations totaling $30.07 billion.
 For more information, go to: http://grants.nih.gov/grants/guide/notice-files/NOT-OD-15-050.html.

 from researchers at any of the institutions of higher learning within the Mississippi NASA EPSCoR Jurisdiction

-in response to the FY 2014 NASA EPSCoR Research Announcement/Cooperative Agreement Notice (CAN)
+in anticipation of the FY 2015 NASA EPSCoR Research Announcement/Cooperative Agreement Notice (CAN)